hlmtre/dhcp/CONTRIBUTING.md

 ## Going through a review

-Once the MR is in the system, the action is on one of the ISC (and possibly other trusted) engineers.
+Once the merge request (MR) is in the system, the action is on one of the core developers.

-Sooner or later, one of ISC engineers will do the review.
-Here's the tricky part.
-One of ISC DHCP developers will review your patch, but it may not happen immediately.
-Unfortunately, developers are usually working under a tight schedule, so any extra unplanned review work may take a while sometimes.
+Sooner or later, one of these engineers will do the review.
+Unfortunately, we have a small team and we have a lot of users to support, so it may take a while for us to get to your patch.
 Having said that, we value external contributions very much and will do whatever we can to review patches in a timely manner.

-Don't get discouraged if your patch is not accepted after first review.
+Don't get discouraged if your patch is not accepted on the first review.
 To keep the code quality high, we use the same review processes for external patches as we do for internal code.
 It may take some cycles of review/updated patch submissions before the code is finally accepted.
 The nature of the review process is that it emphasizes areas that need improvement.
 If you are not used to the review process, you may get the impression that the feedback is negative.
-It is not: even the ISC developers seldom see reviews that say "All OK please merge".
+It is not: even the core developers seldom see reviews that say "All OK please merge".

-If we happen to have any comments that you as submitter are expected to address (and in the overwhelming majority of cases, we have), you will be asked to update your MR. It is not uncommon to see several rounds of such reviews, so this can get very complicated very quickly.
+If we happen to have any comments that you as submitter are expected to address (and in the overwhelming majority of cases, we have), you will be asked to update your MR. It is common to see several rounds of such reviews.

 Once the process is almost complete, the developer will likely ask you how you would like to be credited.
 The typical answers are by first and last name, by nickname, by company name or